wayneclub/Subtitle-Downloader/README.md

     password = ''
     ```

-2. Follow each platform requirements and put cookies.txt into `Subtitle-Downloader/cookies`
+2. Follow each platform's requirements and put cookies.txt into `Subtitle-Downloader/cookies`
-3. Execute the program with command line or `Subtitle-Downloader.bat` (Paste title url)
+3. Execute the program with the command line or `Subtitle-Downloader.bat` (Paste the title's URL)

     ```bash
     python subtitle_downloader.py URL [OPTIONS]